 Material topics and impacts

-In our materiality analysis, we identified impacts across our value chain and categorized them as potential, actual, negative, or positive.
+In our materiality analysis, we identified impacts across our value chain and categorized them as negative or positive and as actual or potential.
 This also helps us to understand potential ESG risks to our business and better meet our stakeholders’ expectations.